joanfmendo/ImageClassifierWithImageAI/README.md

 >    `Enhance_data` (Optional): if true, creates modified copies of the images to maximize accuracy (but more process cost)
 >    `batch_size`: number of images that the model trainer will study at once
 >    `Show_network_summary` (Optional): if true, shows the structure of the model type
-Example: `def TrainModel(files= "/gdrive/My Drive/My Project/ImagesFolder", Classes=10, Epochs=100, BatchSize=24)`
+Example: `TrainModel(files= "/gdrive/My Drive/My Project/ImagesFolder", Classes=10, Epochs=100, BatchSize=24)`

 The `TrainModel` function will deliver two outputs: a .h5 file that contains the trained model and a .json file that contains the classes of the model.
 The first file will be stored in */My Project/ImagesFolder/jobs/models* and the second one in */My Project/ImagesFolder/jobs/json*.
 It will store a new file model each time that accuracy is improved.

-- `ImageClassifier(Image, ModelFile, JsonFile, Classes)`: the training function that requires these parameters:
+- `def ImageClassifier(Image, ModelFile, JsonFile, Classes)`: the training function that requires these parameters:
 >    `Image`: path to the image that you want to classify
 >    `ModelFile`: path to the model trained with the `TrainModel` function.
 >    `JsonFile`: path to the file that contains the list of classes trained with the `TrainModel` function.
+Example: `ImageClassifier(Image= "/pathtomilfile/image.jpg", ModelFile = "/pathtomodel/model_ex-144_acc-0.827778.h5", JsonFile = "/pathtojsonfile/model_class.json", Classes=10)`

 Here is an example code to train your model (in Google Colab):
 >`from google.colab import drive`